vr2262/viktor-roytman.gitlab.io/blog/_drafts/dream-laptop-anti-macbook.md

 amount of money.

-Given that the value of a laptop is its portability, the single most important factor is weight.
-Hang on, I already know what you're thinking: "But MacBooks are light!"
-Yes and no.
+Given that the value of a laptop is its portability, the single most important factor is weight (for the price).
+Hang on, I already know what you're thinking:
+"But MacBooks are light!"
+Yes and no. Yes, they are often the lightest (or near-lightest) laptops in their "market segment."
+But you pay a very hefty premium for that.
+In addition, it's clear that Apple is trying to optimize for [thinness][thn] (in all their devices... bye bye headphone jack).

 TODO...